 Nesrin.
 A. El-Galy - 2017 - Oxford University D.Phil Scholar

-• Whether boat models were miniature representations of reality, i.e. were they accurate representations of the different types of ships and boats that were sailing on the Nile during the period they were created?
+- Whether boat models were miniature representations of reality, i.e. were they accurate representations of the diverse types of ships and boats that were sailing on the Nile during the period they were created?

-• Alternatively, whether the models were abstract representations chosen to represent themes for the rituals associated with burial.
+- Alternatively, were the models simply abstract representations chosen to represent themes for the rituals associated with burial.
 If so, such models need not be nautically accurate in their construction and as such could be more representational and decorative in their construction.

 My early work on the models has suggested that their hulls are hydro-dynamically efficient and that they could have effectively functioned in the fluvial landscape of the Nile.
 This indicates that ship and boat models can be used to augment the sparse nautical archaeological evidence from Egypt, which for the periods under consideration in this thesis, have a limited number of vessels and vessel timbers.
-Here the range of different types of vessels modelled by ancient Egyptian craftspeople adds to the corpus of information on the different types of vessels that were in use on the Nile.
+Here, the range of different types of vessels modelled by ancient Egyptian craftspeople adds to the corpus of information on the ships and boats that were in use on the Nile.
 This is because the nautical evidence is biased towards vessels from ritual contexts – overwhelmingly boat burials from tomb contexts – whereas the models encompass personal vessels, hunting, cargo, and travelling boats, as well ritual vessels.